SCHEDULE OF LABS

 major emphasis of the course will be structural relationships.

-This includes the microscopic structure and function of cells and tissues,
+This includes the microscopic structure of cells and tissues,

-the gross (macroscopic) structure and function of organs, the spatial
+the gross (macroscopic) structure of organs, and the spatial

-within the body as a whole, and how the body meets the
+within the body as a whole.
+How cells, tissues, organs, and

 structure and function are so intimately related that an

 understanding of one is not possible without an understanding of

 the other.
 When it is appropriate to the course, additional